 The difference between beta-caseins A1 and A2 is a single amino acid.
-A2 has the amino acid proline at position 67 in its strand of 209 amino acids that form the protein, whereas A1 has the amino acid histidine at position 67.
-A protein must be broken down into fragments — smaller chains of amino acids known as peptides or residues — in order for the body to process and digest it.
-During digestion of the A1 milk, a bioactive peptide, beta-casomorphine 7 (BCM-7) is created.
-Beta-caseins are important in the assimilation of essential nutrients such as iron, calcium, zinc and copper.
+A2 milk has the amino acid proline at position 67 in its strand of 209 amino acids, whereas A1 milk has the amino acid histidine at position 67.
+A protein must be broken down into fragments — smaller chains of amino acids known as peptides, or residues — in order for the body to process and digest it.
+During the digestion of A1 milk, a bioactive peptide called beta-casomorphine 7 (BCM-7) is created.
+Beta-caseins are important in the assimilation of essential nutrients such as iron, calcium, zinc, and copper.
 As they are digested, they yield a multitude of bioactive protein fragments.
 Any variation in fragment structure changes how the body digests it.
-Since human breast milk contains the A2 beta casein, the BCM-7 formed by A1 digestion is treated as foreign substance in the body, triggering unfavorable reactions.
+Since human breast milk contains the A2 beta-casein, the BCM-7 formed by A1 digestion is treated as foreign substance in the body, triggering unfavorable reactions.

 Health Differences of A2 Milk

-A wide range of studies suggest that milk that does not yield BCM-7 is associated with reduced risk of heart disease, reduced risk of Type 1 diabetes, no antagonistic effects on certain neurological conditions, and improved immune response, which is critical for newborn infants.
+A wide range of studies suggest that milk that does not yield BCM-7 (i.e., A2 milk) is associated with reduced risk of heart disease, reduced risk of Type 1 diabetes, no antagonistic effects on certain neurological conditions, and improved immune response, which is critical for newborn infants.
 The BCM-7 protein fragment resulting from A1 beta-casein digestion is known to have strong opioid (sedative) properties.
-Numerous international studies have shown other effects of BCM-7, including the oxidation of LDL cholesterol, leading to heart disease, the aggravation of neurological disorders such as autism and schizophrenia, and the disruption of the regulation of insulin formation leading to Type 1 diabetes.
-Research suggests that BCM-7 can cross the blood-brain barrier, reaching the central nervous system in babies and resulting in the apnea associated with sudden infant death syndrome.
+Numerous international studies have shown other effects of BCM-7, including the oxidation of LDL cholesterol, which can lead to heart disease, the aggravation of neurological disorders such as autism and schizophrenia, and the disruption of the regulation of insulin formation.
+Research suggests that BCM-7 can cross the blood-brain barrier, reaching the central nervous system in babies, resulting in the apnea associated with sudden infant death syndrome.